Superyou/papers/micro_rebuttal.md

 * QB1: SpectrePrime/MeltdownPrime.

-Our design can defend these two attacks, we added the discussion in Section XXX.
+Our design can defend these two attacks.

+SpectrePrime and MeltdownPrime are side-channel attacks synthesized by the Checkmate tool.
+Different from the well-known Spectre/ Meltdown attaks, SpectrePrime/MeltdownPrime exploits Prime and Probe timing channel to steal secrets.
+Admittedly, SpectrePrime/MeltdownPrime broadens the scope of speculative transient attacks, but RCP could still defend these.
+The key point is that RCP satisfy the formal security property, which will prevent any speculative loads from modifying the cache.
+After the cache is primed by the attacker and the speculative instructions eventually get squashed, the Specbuf will purge itself but no eviction will be appear in the primed cache lines.
+Thus the probe phase could know nothing from the speculative execution.

-* QB2: Speculative load changes other lines?
+* QB2: <font color="red"> Speculative load changes other lines? <\font>

 Explain why it is not possible.

-* QB3: Transitions among SS by NSR and then transition back to NSS correctly, any proof?
+* QB3: <font color="red"> Transitions among SS by NSR and then transition back to NSS correctly, any proof? <\font>

-* QB4: More information on verification, did it end?
+* QB4: <font color="red"> More information on verification, did it end? <\font>

-* QB5: More than one copy of data for a given address from each core?
-Memory consistency implication?
+* QB5:<font color="red">  More than one copy of data for a given address from each core?
+Memory consistency implication? <\font>

-* QB6: Corresponding programs for load/store sequence in Figure 1.
+* QB6: <font color="red"> Corresponding programs for load/store sequence in Figure 1. <\font>

-* QB8: "mostly"..
+* QB8: <font color="red"> "mostly"..

 * QB9: Reverse only happens at XSpec->X?